MicroMinion/mm-platform/README.md

 When the mm-platform needs to lookup connection information for a peer ID, it uses it's own messaging API to do so.

 The following messages are send by the platform:
-* self.transports.myNodeInfo: periodically (every 5 minutes) publish our own nodeInfo which is a dictionary with 3 keys: boxId: public key used for encryption, signId: public key used for signing and connectionInfo: 1tp connection information dictionary
+* **self.transports.myNodeInfo**: periodically (every 5 minutes) publish our own nodeInfo which is a dictionary with 3 keys: boxId: public key used for encryption, signId: public key used for signing and connectionInfo: 1tp connection information dictionary
 * self.transports.requestNodeInfo: requests outside directory service to lookup nodeInfo for a publicKey (signId is used as lookup key)
 * self.directory.get: requests outside directory service to lookup other key-value pair.
 Within the platform this is used to map boxId's (encryption keys) to signId's (signature keys)